balzuslu/modulating_performance_monitoring_in_OCD/Project_and_Data_Description.md

 &nbsp;

 - To explore effects of tDCS on performance monitoring during correct responses, we additionally analyzed the correct-response negativity (CRN).
 &nbsp;

+- Moreover, we examined whether cathodal tDCS would increase the amplitude of the error positivity (Pe).

+&nbsp;

 ## Preregistration
 &nbsp;

-- Hypotheses, experimental design, sample size, and analysis plan of this study were preregistered on the Open Science Framework (https://osf.io/fmu4n/).
+- Hypotheses, experimental design, sample size, and analysis plan of this study were preregistered on the Open Science Framework (https://osf.io/7z8hj/).

 &nbsp;